-The reactions initialize and eventually "get the ball rolling," by first setting up the dimers or "copolymers", as they are called, and then without using other multifactorial protecting groups needed, the molecules by their "bifunctionality" react from one "front backend" to the other "back frontend."
+The reactions initialize and eventually "get the ball rolling" by first setting up the "copolymers", as they are called, and then without using other multifunctional protecting groups, the molecules by their "bifunctionality" react from one "front backend" to the other "back frontend."

 Economic Valuation of IBPN's Applications.

 Although we will not say how much in the hundreds of millions of dollars these products or commodities we describe represent, one can attach a rough "guestimate" of an economic figure by noting each time one runs through the newspaper story on public works or urban planning in one of our own municipalities how much was spent last time on the project as to how much road work costs.
 And further, how muchs your driveway was cost-estimated by contractors, the latest airport refurbishment of our runways or bathroom and kitchen refinishing or even the last repot holing project after a hard winter's season these will tell the story on what our new high-performing "vamp" or "home construction" material will cost, and one that is green due to its sustainability.

 This paper describes a means by which a new product could contribute towards replacing gradually a proportion of fossil fuel residual byproducts, viz. asphalt, and to furthering our sights into looking at ways we can expand use of ligno-cellulosic-based agro-industrial byproducts.